Applies to the following strength(s): varying strength ; 100 mg ; 12.5 mg ; 25 mg ; 50 mg

 Data not available

--This drug should be tapered and not abruptly discontinued after extended use.
+-This drug should be tapered over a period of at least 2 weeks and not abruptly discontinued after extended use.

 -Psychiatric: Patients should be monitored for discontinuation symptoms, and for worsening and emergence of suicidal thoughts.